sbatson5/imposter-syndrome-blog/content/posts/2019-08-03---Going-from-ember-to-vue.md

 So, I was going to take some time and write about the similarities and differences I have experienced.
 Even if you still love Ember and plan on working with it for a while, I would encourage you to look at Vue just to see what else is out there.

+## What's the point of this post?

+I mostly want to focus on what similarities exist to encourage those writing Ember to try taking a look at Vue.
+Obviously, there are too many differences to list, so I just want to talk about some major points.

 # Some big differences

 Much like React, Vue is a component library -- which means you'll be using components for <strong>everything.</strong>
 That means no controllers or route objects.
 When you create a route, you are pointing to a component.
-There is literally nothing special about this component -- it can be literally any component that you want (in fact, you can use it both as a route _and_ component on the page... although, you really shouldn't).
+There is literally nothing special about this component -- it can be any component that you want (in fact, you can use it both as a route _and_ component on the page... although, you really shouldn't).

 In my opinion, this is a good habit to get into as it will help you transition to something like React down the line if you have to.